mia-platform/documentation/docs/development_suite/api-console/api-design/how_to_enable_auth0.md

       }
       ```

-      MIA_NAMESPACE is a key written as `customClaimsNamespaces` in `auth0 client` config fill. e.g. `https://mia-platform.eu/`
+      MIA_NAMESPACE is a key written as `customClaimsNamespaces` in `auth0 client` configuration. e.g. `https://mia-platform.eu/`

-    * configure the management client to handle user through the **headless cms**.
+    * configure the management client to handle users through the **headless cms**.
 The management client is an application machine 2 machine.

     * configure the required client application (remember to properly set allowed callback and logout url)